Mrs. Schade | Team Advisor

 Mrs. Fouchet | Business Team Mentor

 Mrs. Fouchet has been involved with the FIRST community for many years.
 She was a parent volunteer from 2004, when her oldest son joined Southold Junior High’s FIRST Lego League team, until 2016 when her youngest son graduated.
-Mrs. Fouchet officially became the Team 870 Business Mentor seven years ago.
+Mrs. Fouchet officially became the Team 870 Business Mentor nine years ago.
 "Over the years it has been an honor to watch this team grow from a small group building awesome robots, to a full fledged organization with a "Business" side responsible for raising funds, managing sponsors and creating a visual presence in the community.
 Students in this program are developing skills in engineering, construction, problem solving, finance, marketing, computer technology, communication, strategic thinking, negotiation and most importantly gracious professionalism.
 It is one of the hidden gems of Southold High School.”
-Outside of robotics, Mrs. Fouchet recently retired from operating her own childcare business, is a Southold High School board member and a Southold School Educational Foundation board member.
+Outside of robotics, Mrs. Fouchet recently retired from operating her own childcare business, is a former Southold High School board member and a Southold School Educational Foundation board member.
 Her favorite moments at robotics are spent connecting with high school students, helping them broaden their skills and learning from them as well.
 The relationships she has formed with many of the members are ones she will cherish for the rest of her life.

 Mr. Tiu | Build Team Mentor